 Considering some of the growth headwinds facing the business and Philip Morris’ relatively high payout ratio, income investors should realistically expect annual dividend growth closer to 3-5% going forward.

-Dividend Safety Score: 70 Dividend Growth Score: 34
+Dividend Safety Score: 75 Dividend Growth Streak: 16 years

 Ventas is a healthcare real estate investment trust.
 It invests in properties located in the United States, Canada, and the United Kingdom and is one of the largest healthcare REITs in America.
 Ventas earns approximately half of its revenue from triple-net leases, which are long-term in nature and have annual price escalators to help protect profits.